Isabelle de Charrière: Correspondence

 Isabelle de Charrière kept up an extensive correspondence with numerous people, including intellectuals like David-Louis Constant d'Hermenches, James Boswell, Benjamin Constant and her German translator Ludwig Ferdinand Huber.

 In 1760, Isabelle met David-Louis Constant d'Hermenches (1722–1785), a married Swiss officer regarded in society as a Don Juan.
 After much hesitation, Isabelle's need for self-expression overcame her scruples and, after a second meeting two years later, she began an intimate and secret correspondence with him for about 15 years.
 Constant d'Hermenches was to be one of her most important correspondents.

 The Scottish writer James Boswell met her frequently in Utrecht and in Castle Zuylen in 1763-1764, when he studied law at the Utrecht University.
-He called her Zélide, like in her selfportrait.
+He called her Zélide, like in her self portrait.
 He became a regular correspondent for several years after leaving the Netherlands, going on Grand Tour.
 He wrote her that he was not in love with her.
 She replied: "We agree, because I have no talent for subordination".
 In 1766 he did send a conditional proposal to her father after meeting her brother in Paris, but the fathers did not agree to a marriage.

 In 1786, Mme de Charrière met Constant d'Hermenches' nephew, the writer Benjamin Constant, in Paris.
 He visited her in Colombier several times.
 There they wrote an epistolary novel together, and an exchange of letters began that would last until the end of her life.
 She also had an interesting correspondence with her young friends Henriette L'Hardy and Isabelle Morel.
 Huber's young stepdaughter Therese Forster lived with her from 1801 until Isabelle de Charrière's death.